Yoga for Cancer Comes to Haywood Regional

 September 25, 2018

 Whether you are a cancer patient, survivor, newly diagnosed, in treatment, gathering strength or thriving, yoga can support active physical and mental health self-care.
-Haywood Regional is pleased to announce a new program available at Haywood Regional Health & Fitness Center for the cancer community, Yoga for Cancer Survivorship.
+Haywood Regional is pleased to announce a new program available at Haywood Regional Medical Center for the cancer community, Gentle Yoga for Cancer.
 This program is evidence-based and complements ongoing medical cancer care.

 "Fighting cancer isn't easy, and patients can often feel a loss of control in the very place it is most needed, in one’s body.
 Yoga for Cancer classes actively support your physical and emotional well-being by offering the opportunity to connect to a presence and safety outside of cancer.
 Together in class we explore gentle physical stretching and breathing exercises tailored to specific cancer-related symptoms, stressors, side effects, and physical limitations.
 Yoga experience is not required or expected.
 In fact, it is not uncommon to have no prior experience,” say Kim Mulholland, facilitator of the Yoga for Cancer Survivorship classes.

-- Explores insight as to what contributes to your well-being and positive body image
+- Discover insight as to what contributes to support healthy living

-- Increases energy levels and ability to relax
+- Improve your energy levels and ability to relax

-- Offers techniques to regulate moods and emotion
+- Learn techniques to balance moods and emotions

-- Explores body-based methods for coping with stress, fatigue, and pain
+- Explore methods for coping with stress, fatigue, and pain

-Two complementary classes will be available.
 Nourishing YOU is an introductory class.
-This class will be offered every week on Thursdays beginning Oct.
-2 from 2:30 - 3:45 PM at Haywood Regional Health & Fitness Center.
+This class will be offered every week on Fridays from 1:30 - 2:30 PM.
 Anyone is welcome to attend Nourishing YOU and participants are welcome to attend this class as often as they would like.
-Registration is required.
-To register please call 800-424-DOCS (3627).

 "Our cancer programs are continuing to grow and this program will enable us to further our mission of Making Communities Healthier.
 Cancer is a scary and unwelcome diagnosis, but there is hope, there is healing, there is a support system for you.
 This class allows you to get all of those healing factors right here at home.
 I am very proud our hospital will be offering this service to our community,” says Rod Harkleroad, CEO of Haywood Regional.